Ex-Sheriff Joe Arpaio's fate rests with judge

 How did we get here?

+His legal troubles began in 2007, when a group of Latinos filed a class action civil lawsuit claiming that Arpaio's policing policies amounted to racial discrimination.
+A federal investigation and a federal civil rights lawsuit followed.

+Arpaio disputed allegations he'd discriminated against Latinos and called the Justice Department's investigation into his office a "witch hunt."

-US District Judge G. Murray Snow first issued a temporary injunction in 2011, barring Arpaio from detaining people solely based on their immigration status.
-The judge issued a permanent order two years later.
+US District Judge G. Murray Snow issued a temporary injunction in 2011, blocking Arpaio's office from detaining people solely based on their immigration status.
+The judge issued a permanent order two years later, ruling that Maricopa County's handling of people of Latino descent amounted to racial and ethnic profiling.

-Arpaio, whose legacy is marked by the soon-to-be-closed Tent City, an infamous outdoor jail in Arizona, contended that while he continued to carry out the patrols despite the order, he didn't intentionally disobey it.

-If convicted, Arpaio could be sentenced to up to six months in jail.

-In September 2010, the federal government sued Maricopa County under Title VI of the 1964 Civil Rights Act as a result of the Justice Department's findings.

-Three years later, Judge Snow ruled that Maricopa County's handling of people of Hispanic descent amounted to racial and ethnic profiling.

-Last year, Snow asked the US Attorney's Office to file the criminal contempt charges against Arpaio and several subordinates because, he argued, they disregarded the court's directions, made false statements and attempted to obstruct further inquiry.
+Last year, the judge asked federal prosecutors to file criminal contempt charges against Arpaio and several subordinates, alleging that they'd disregarded the court's directions, made false statements and attempted to obstruct further inquiry.

 Prosecutors: Arpaio held himself above the law

+Nine witnesses took the stand during the eight-day trial, including Arpaio's former attorney, Tim Casey, who was questioned by the defense during the occasionally contentious testimony.

-John Keller, deputy chief of the Justice Department's Public Integrity section, said Arpaio told the court he "understood the exact situation of how the preliminary injunction applied, but made false statements to his attorneys and federal immigration officials to defy the Obama administration.
+During his closing argument, Keller, deputy chief of the Justice Department's Public Integrity section, said Arpaio told the court he "understood the exact situation of how the preliminary injunction applied," but made false statements to his attorneys and federal immigration officials to defy the Obama administration.

 "In the defendant's own words, he made the decision.
 No one was higher than him," Keller said.

-The prosecution argued that Arpaio raised millions in reelection campaign funds in large part due to his widely publicized anti-federal government stance.
+The prosecution argued that Arpaio raised millions in re-election campaign funds in large part due to his widely publicized anti-federal government stance.

-"The defendant thought this day was never coming.
-But nobody gets to defy a federal judge's order," Keller said.

 Keller played an excerpt from a Fox News interview with host Neil Cavuto, which took place at the time of the temporary injunction, in an attempt to show what he asserted was Arpaio's defiance.